This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 Schulz kept making such accurate statements throughout the book.
 Try it for yourself.
 Fill in the blank: “Happiness is ____________________________.”

 Bet you can’t stop at one happiness statement.
 Once you get started, it’s natural to keep going.

 I agree that “Happiness is sleeping in your own bed.”
-I have experienced that countless times throughout my life.
+I have experienced that countless times.
 It’s a feeling unique to that situation.
-I’ve had many beds, a wide variety, and I still end up with that feeling.
+I’ve had many beds, a wide variety, and I still have that feeling.
 It’s wonderful.
-It’s a feeling of being at home that I’ve looked forward to and been pleased with discovering all over again.
+It’s a feeling of being at home that I’ve looked forward to and been pleased to discover all over again.
 Year after year.
 Decade after decade.